Ensemble Transport Adaptive Importance Sampling: Numerical Examples

-In this section we investigate the behaviour of the PAIS algorithm when applied to bimodal problems.
 MH methods can struggle with multimodal problems, particularly where switches between the modes are rare, resulting in incorrectly proportioned modes in the histograms.
-This example demonstrates that the PAIS algorithm redistributes chains to new modes as they are found.
-This means that we expect the number of chains in a mode to be approximately proportional to the probability density in that mode.
-As a result, reconstructed posteriors with disproportional modes, as is familiar with the MH algorithms, are not produced.
+This example demonstrates that the ETAIS algorithm redistributes samples to new modes as they are found.
+This means that we expect the number of samples in a mode to be approximately proportional to the probability density in that mode, resulting in faster global convergence.
+In particular, we will look at the effect of using either the ETPF, MT or a standard bootstrap resampler.

+Figure \ref{kshdbf} shows the bimodal target density, and convergence plots for the RWMH and ETAIS-RW with ETPF, MT and bootstrap resamplers, averaged over 32 repeats.
+As expected, a higher quality resampler leads to better proposal distributions, which in turn leads to greater stability and more reliable convergence.
+However, this also shows that the MT is a good greedy approximation of the ETPF, and for a fraction of the cost when the number of ensemble members is larger, as shown in Section \ref{sec:MT}.
+The RWMH algorithm fails to converge efficiently since chains only very rarely make switches between the two modes, leading to very slow mixing.
+This demonstrates the advantage that ensemble-based methods can have over other methods when the target is multimodal.